What is accumulated depreciation? A guide for small businesses

 How does accumulated depreciation affect financial statements?

-Accumulated depreciation appears on three key financial statements, each showing a different aspect of how asset values affect your business finances.
+Accumulated depreciation appears on 3 key financial statements, each showing a different aspect of how asset values affect your business finances.

 Accumulated depreciation on the balance sheet

-Accumulated depreciation reduces your asset's book value on the balance sheet.
+On the balance sheet, accumulated depreciation reduces your asset's book value.
 Your balance sheet displays the original purchase price, then subtracts accumulated depreciation to show the asset's current worth.

 Accumulated depreciation on the income statement

-While depreciation expense reduces your accounting profit, it is actually not allowed as a deduction in computing taxable profits; instead, capital allowances may be given to lower your tax bill.
+While depreciation expense reduces your accounting profit, it's not allowed as a deduction when computing taxable profits.
+Instead, capital allowances may be given to lower your tax bill.
 This non-cash expense gives you the tax benefit without any money leaving your business.

 In the UK, businesses can often claim a 100% allowance on qualifying plant and machinery (a type of capital expenditure) up to a £1 million threshold through the Annual Investment Allowance (AIA).